 Hammad Nasar is a curator, writer, and researcher based in London.
 He is co-curator (with Irene Aristizábal) of British Art Show 9 (2020–2022), the biggest touring exhibition of contemporary art in the UK, organised every five years by Hayward Gallery Touring.
 Earlier, he was the inaugural Executive Director of the Stuart Hall Foundation, London (2018-19); Head of Research & Programmes at Asia Art Archive, Hong Kong (2012–2016); and, co-founded (with Anita Dawood) Green Cardamom, London (2004–2012).

-As Senior Research Fellow working with the PMC on a freelance basis, Hammad will co-lead the London, Asia project with Sarah Turner.
-He will help shape a diverse range of programmes, such as the conference Showing, Telling, Seeing: Exhibiting South Asia in Britain and the public lecture course, and research initiatives (including awards, displays and publications) to explore the ways in which the growing field of modern and contemporary art history in Asia intersects with, and challenges, existing histories of British art.
+As Senior Research Fellow working with the Paul Mellon Centre on a freelance basis, Hammad co-leads the London, Asia research project with Sarah Victoria Turner.
+At the PMC he has collaboratively shaped a diverse range of programmes, such as the Showing, Telling, Seeing: Exhibiting South Asia in Britain conference, a symposium title The LYC Museum & Art Gallery and the Museum as Practice, a public lecture course and research initiatives (including awards, displays and publications) to explore the ways in which the growing field of modern and contemporary art history in Asia intersects with, and challenges, existing histories of British art.

-Hammad was a Fellow of the Clore Leadership Programme (2006) and an AHRC-funded Research Fellow at Goldsmiths College (supervised by Irit Rogoff) in 2007/8.
+Hammad was a fellow of the Clore Leadership Programme (2006) and an AHRC-funded research fellow at Goldsmiths College (supervised by Irit Rogoff) in 2007.